cheat-sheets/game-theory-cheat-sheet/README.md

 ### VCG

 The **Vickrey-Clarke-Groves** (VCG) mechanism is a general way for self-interested agents to choose a social-welfare maximizing outcome.
-It works in quasilinear utility settings, i.e. where monetary payments are applied, although has some weaknesses (listed below).
+It works in quasilinear utility settings, i.e. where monetary payments are applied, although has some limitations (listed below).

 **Examples of where it can be used**